Early Help Service

 Looking after someone can be hard work and stressful as it can make it difficult to keep up with things at school, find time to have fun and see your friends, or just find time to relax.

-Young Carers are entitled to get help and support from the Early Help Service.
-Just like other children, young people and families, the service will offer to complete an Early Help assessment to identify the needs of the young carer, and we can provide:
+Young Carers are entitled to get help and support.
+Just like other children, young people and families, the Early Help Service will work with you to identify your needs and signpost you to services such as:

-As you approach 18, you will be supported to make a referral to Adult Social Care for a care act assessment.
+As you approach 18, you will be supported by Early Help to make a referral to Adult Social Care for a care act assessment.

 If you would like to speak with someone confidentially about your situation before getting in contact with us, you can contact Sidekick, a confidential helpline for young carers in the UK.